How Do I Introduce My Puppy To More Challenging Commands?

 Teach Basic Commands

-When introducing your puppy to training, it's important to start with the basics.
+When introducing your puppy to training, it's important to start with the .
 Teach your puppy essential commands such as “sit,” “stay,” and “come.”
 These fundamental commands provide the foundation for more advanced training in the future.
-Be patient and consistent while teaching your puppy these commands, and remember to use positive reinforcement techniques to encourage their learning.
+Be patient and consistent while teaching your puppy these commands, and remember to use positive reinforcement to encourage their learning.

 Establish a Reward System